Uberspace/manual/source/mail-access.rst

 +--------------------+-----------------------------------------------------------+

-.. warning:: Don't use ports ``25`` for sending mails!
+.. warning:: Don't use ports ``25`` for sending emails!
 Unfortunately many clients try to use these ports, this won't work on Uberspace.

 Debugging
 =========